Christian Yelich Player Props: Brewers vs. Braves

-On Saturday, Christian Yelich (.318 on-base percentage in past 10 games, 54 points below season-long percentage) and the Milwaukee Brewers face the Atlanta Braves, whose starting pitcher will be Allan Winans.
-First pitch is at 7:15 PM ET.
+Christian Yelich -- with an on-base percentage of .302 in his past 10 games, 69 points lower than his season-long percentage -- will be in action for the Milwaukee Brewers against the Atlanta Braves, with Bryce Elder on the mound, on July 23 at 2:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Braves.
+He had a one-hit performance in his previous game (1-for-4) against the Braves.

 Christian Yelich Game Info & Props vs. the Braves